cvanpay/ALICE-Helper-Functions/README.md

 # ALICE-Helper-Functions
-Functions for preparing .wavs for ALICE processing
+Functions for preparing .wavs for ALICE processing in R